PrivSec-dev/privsec.dev/content/posts/linux/Desktop-Linux-Hardening.md

 slab_nomerge init_on_alloc=1 init_on_free=1 page_alloc.shuffle=1 pti=on vsyscall=none debugfs=off oops=panic module.sig_enforce=1 lockdown=confidentiality mce=0 quiet loglevel=0 spectre_v2=on spec_store_bypass_disable=on tsx=off tsx_async_abort=full,nosmt mds=full,nosmt l1tf=full,force nosmt=force kvm.nx_huge_pages=force randomize_kstack_offset=on
 ```

 Note that [SMT](https://en.wikipedia.org/wiki/Simultaneous_multithreading) is disabled due to it being the cause of various security vulnerabilities.
-Also, on rpm-ostree based distributions, you should set the kernel parameters using `rpm-ostree kargs` rather than messing with grub configurations directly.
+Also, on rpm-ostree based distributions, you should set the kernel parameters using `rpm-ostree kargs` rather than messing with `GRUB` configurations directly.

 ### Restricting access to /proc and /sys